Milwaukee police officer shot; 3rd in 2 weeks in the city

-MILWAUKEE (AP) — A Milwaukee police officer was shot and wounded in an exchange of gunfire with a man who was initially found slumped over the wheel of a vehicle, the third shooting of a law enforcement officer in the city in two weeks.
-Police say the officer arrived for a call to check on a sick or disabled person just before 6:30 p.m.
-Thursday and the man in the vehicle brandished a gun.
+MILWAUKEE (AP) — A Milwaukee police officer was shot and wounded in an exchange of gunfire with a man who was initially found slumped over in a vehicle, the third shooting of a law enforcement officer in the city in two weeks.
+Police say the officer arrived for a call to check on a sick or injured person about 6:30 p.m.
+Thursday and the man in the vehicle attempted to flee and produced a gun.
 Police say the officer and the 22-year-old man exchanged gunfire and both were struck.
-The officer was hospitalized with wounds that were described as nonfatal.
-The man later took the officer’s squad car and was captured by police.
-He was taken to a hospital with nonfatal injuries.
+The officer was hospitalized with wounds that were not believed to be life-threatening.
+The man later took the officer’s squad car, crashed and was captured by police.
+He was taken to a hospital for treatment.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.